Managing Campaigns in ZipTier

 Step 2: AI Assistant setup

 This section shows the customization parameters used for the AI Assistant.
-This includes branding elements, greeting message, kick off questions, lead data collection, CTA links etc.
+This includes branding elements, contact information (contact page URL and contact details for different purposes), greeting message, kick off questions, user information collection settings, and CTA links.

 Links Tab

-The links tab is where marketers can fetch publicly accessible links for the Campaign.
+The links tab is where marketers can fetch publicly accessible links and embed code for the Campaign.

 - Direct Link: Standalone web URL for the campaign.
 This link will take the user to a fully branded chat web page for the campaign.